adanvdo/YT-RED-UI/README.md

 ### 9/28/2023 v1.0.4.5
 - Updated Assembly Name to "YTR"
+- Added Support for Planned Application Name Change to Updater and Update Processes

 ### 9/28/2023 v1.0.4.4
 - Fixed Bug where segment End-Time was set to the media end time before download started